I have to begin by saying

 Churches of Venice site, this is a site

-inspired by my passion for renaissance art, architecture and history, not
+inspired by my passion for art, architecture and history, not

-by any religious beliefs.
+by religious belief.
 The differences from the Venice site are -

 more frescoes, more gothic and more architectural variety.

 Venice's division into sestieri made the organisation of that site